When You Have Been Injured,Your Attorney's Experience Matters

 Common Causes Of Truck Accidents

 Whether driving down a city street or a major highway, sharing the road with a big rig is a normal occurrence.
-While most of the time, cars and trucks share the road safely, occasionally negligent truckers are in the next lane participating in dangerous activities or are driving dangerous rigs – both factors in trucking accidents.
+While most of the time, cars and trucks share the road safely, occasionally negligent truckers are driving negligently in the next lane, resulting in collisions.
+Over the past year alone – as of March 24th, 2024 – 131 crashes involved injuries, 223 required towing services, and nine resulted in fatalities.

-• Distracted driving: When a truck driver takes his eyes off the road, hands off the wheel or mind off of driving – even for a minute – it can lead to a distracted driving crash.
-Because truck drivers are on the road more often than not, they often eat behind the wheel, call home, multitask and use their cell phones, all while driving a vehicle that can weigh around 80,000 pounds.
+• Distracted driving: When a truck driver takes his eyes off the road, hands off the wheel or mind off driving – even for a minute – it can lead to a distracted driving crash.
+Because truck drivers are on the road more often than not, they often eat behind the wheel, call home, multitask, and use their cell phones while driving a vehicle weighing around 80,000 pounds.

-• Impaired driving from prescription drugs: When truck drivers take medications for health issues – even over-the-counter medications that are used to control allergy and cold symptoms – their driving can be negatively affected.
-While most of the time, people assume impaired driving is the result of alcohol or illegal drugs, prescription drugs and over-the-counter medications can be just as altering and interfere with a truck driver’s ability to drive safely.
+• Impaired driving from prescription drugs: Similar to alcohol and illegal drugs, drivers taking prescription medications for health issues can suffer adverse effects.
+Event over-the-counter medications can be just as altering and interfere with a truck driver’s ability to drive safely.

 • Failing to use turn signals and check blind spots: Large tractor-trailers have large blind spots or “no-zones,” which require truck drivers to carefully check them before changing lanes.
-In some instances, truck drivers fail to use reasonable care by not double-checking their blind spots or using turn signals.
+Truck drivers sometimes fail to use reasonable care by not double-checking their blind spots or using turn signals.
 As a result, they can cause serious side-impact wrecks.

 Get Started On Your Truck Accident Case Today

 Hopefully, this information has been of some help to you while you are dealing with a personal injury case arising out of a truck crash.
-However, truck accident injury claims in Virginia can be complicated because you might be fighting for your life at the hospital while the trucking company and its experts are at the accident scene looking for any evidence that could point the finger at you.
+However, FedEx and other high-profile delivery company claims in Virginia can be complicated.
+You might be fighting for your life at the hospital while the trucking company and its experts are at the accident scene looking for any evidence that could point the finger at you.